iurygoncalves/spinnaker-for-gcp/ci/JENKINS.md

 ### Google Cloud SDK

 The Google Cloud SDK is required to provision GCP resources.
-Install a [versioned archive](https://cloud.google.com/sdk/docs/downloads-versioned-archives) to the Jenkins server.
+Install a [versioned archive](https://cloud.google.com/sdk/docs/downloads
 ### Git

 Git is required for backing up and restoring the Spinnaker for GCP configuration.
 Install Git on the Jenkins server by running `sudo apt-get install git-all`